MIT-Informatics/PreservationSimulation/README.md

 1. Loss rates with increases in server error rates?
 At random intervals, errors of some magnitude and duration impact the error rate of a storage structure, possibly causing a higher loss rate on that server, or even a total loss on a server.
 Examine ranges of frequencies, severities, and durations.

 1. Loss rates with correlated server failures?
-At random intervals, major shocks increase the likelihood of total failure of one or more servers.
+At random intervals, major exogenous shocks increase the likelihood of total failure of one or more servers.
 Examine ranges of frequency of shock and span of the impact of a shock.

 ## The Programs